Last Updated on by

 - Use consistent imagery.
 If your brand is using photos, then keep using photos across all of your marketing materials.
 Don’t mix and match photos with illustrations.

-- Check the addresses on all of your marketing materials — if you’ve moved or changed, you’ll want to re-print them.
+- Check the addresses on all of your marketing collateral — if you’ve moved or changed, you’ll want to re-print them.

 Be consistent with your brand!
 Make sure that you’re using consistent colors, fonts and images.